 Considered the oldest religion in the world, Hinduism comprises several traditions, ancient texts, beliefs, practices, rituals, and philosophies.
-Here are a few lesser-known Hinduism facts that you need to know.
+Here are a few lesser-known facts about Hinduism that you need to know.

 Hinduism is a way of life and the world’s 3rd largest religion after Christianity and Islam.
 With more than 1.25 billion global followers, it is an amalgamation of different philosophies and traditions without any specific origin or founder.
 According to CNN, the term Hinduism is derived from the Sanskrit term Hindu meaning “dwellers by the Indus river.”